dev4press/debugpress/readme.txt

 DebugPress is an easy-to-use plugin implementing popup for debugging and profiling currently loaded WordPress powered website page with support for intercepting AJAX requests.
 The main debugger window is displayed as a popup, activated through the button with the Bug integrated into WordPress Toolbar, or floating on the page.

-The plugin currently has total of 22 tabs in the popup debugger window, showing all kinds of information relevant to current page, WordPress setup, background AJAX calls and much more.
+The plugin currently has a total of 22 tabs in the popup debugger window, showing all kinds of information relevant to the current page, WordPress setup, background AJAX calls, and much more.

-The plugin doesn't modify or replaces any WordPress files or functions.
+The plugin doesn't modify or replace any WordPress files or functions.

 = Home and GitHub =
 * Learn more about the plugin: [DebugPress Website](https://debug.press/)